sit/wrkb/kb/champions/ziggs.md

 **Cost:** 65.0 / 65.0 / 65.0 / 65.0

-Flings an explosive charge that can be detonated within 4 seconds to deal 70 / 115 / 160 / 205 ( +50% AP ) magic dmage to enemies and knock them away.
+Flings an explosive charge that can be detonated within 4 seconds to deal 70 / 115 / 160 / 205 ( +50% AP ) magic damage to enemies and knock them away.
 Ziggs is also knocked away without taking damage.
-Damages turrets and demolishes them if they are below 10% / 15% / 20% / 25% Health.
+Damages turrets and demolishes them if they are below 20% / 22.5% / 25% / 27.5% Health.
 The charge can be detonated while in the air.

 ### [3] Hexplosive Minefield

-**Cooldown:** 18.0 / 18.0 / 18.0 / 18.0 seconds
+**Cooldown:** 16.0 / 16.0 / 16.0 / 16.0 seconds

 **Cost:** 70.0 / 80.0 / 90.0 / 100.0